 We’ve all heard certain stereotypes about specific colleges—which colleges are the hardest to get into, the specific schools that have the largest “party scene,” the nicest college campuses, etc. But to really make your college list, as smartly and informatively as possible, you need to do some research yourself.

 With more information about perspective colleges, you will not only be able to divide the list into “reach” schools and “safety” schools, but you can also plan your college visits ahead of time.
 Interested in UNC, Duke, Tulane, and Emory?
 You can strategically plan a trip to the South and visit all these schools in one weeklong school vacation.
 Making a college list will save you time, and help ease and organize the daunting application process.

-Here are a few online resources to help you make your college list.
+Here are six online resources to help you make your college list.

 This website provides 50 filters to make your college search easier.
 You can really nail down your exact interests, and find the right perspective colleges for you.
 They also provide a scholarship search, college rankings, and expert college advice.

 The Princeton Review publishes guides with rankings of the best colleges.
 This ranking system isn’t only based on SAT or ACT scores, though—instead, all data is based on surveys of 126,000 students attending those colleges.
 Rankings are categorized by academics, campus life, town life, school type, and many more.

 This website is known for publishing a “Best College” list every year.
 Although the data could be disputed, this resource isn’t only about the “Best” schools in all of America—it also lists regional colleges, best value schools, “A+ schools for B students,” etc.

 This website actually matches you with prospective colleges.
 All you have to do is fill in your location, school size preference, admission difficulty, subject interest, and cost.
 Whatever your niche is, CollegeData will find colleges for you.